 This program takes the traditional four years to complete high school and requires students to take at least 24 credits in core content areas.
 Foreign Language is not required for this program, although it is recommended for Florida college preparation and is required for admission to Florida's state universities.
-At least one of the courses to meet graduation requirements must be an online.
+At least one of the courses to meet graduation requirements must be online.

-- 4 credits in English Language Arts major concentration in composition, reading for information and literature; Must pass the 10th grade FSA ELA or have a concordant score on a standardized test (ACT, SAT); - 4 credits in Math two of which must be Algebra 1 (must pass EOC and have exam count as 30% of course grade) and Geometry (must participate in EOC with results counting for 30% of final grade in course); two credits may be substituted with allowable industry certification that lead to college credit. - 3 credits in Science one of which must be Biology (must participate in EOC with results counting for 30% of final grade in course); Two of the 3 credits must have lab components; One (1) credit may be substituted with allowable industry certification that leads to college credit, Biology excluded; One (1) credit may be substituted with an identified rigorous computer science course with a related industry certification, Biology excluded;. - 3 credits in Social Science 1 credit in U.S. History (must participate in EOC with results counting for 30% of final grade in course); 1 credit in World History; /2 credit in Economics with Financial Literacy; /2 credit in American Government; - 1 credit in Fine and Performing Arts, Speech and Debate, or a specified Practical Arts course; - 1 credit in Physical Education (includes integration of health) - 8 credits in electives elective courses are selected by the student in order to pursue a complete educational program and to meet eligibility requirements.
-Some students will be required to take certain electives based on assessment scores;
+• 4 credits in English Language Arts - major concentration in composition, reading for information and literature; must pass the 10th grade FSA ELA or have a concordant score on a standardized test (ACT, SAT);

-- 1 course from the above list must be an online course.
+- 4 credits in Mmath two of which must be Algebra 1 (must pass EOC and have exam count as 30% of course grade) and Geometry (must participate in EOC with results counting for 30% of final grade in course); two credits may be substituted with allowable industry certification that lead to college credit. - 3 credits in Sscience one of which must be Bbiology (must participate in EOC with results counting for 30% of final grade in course); Ttwo of the 3 credits must have lab components; One (1) credit may be substituted with allowable industry certification that leads to college credit, Bbiology excluded; One (1) credit may be substituted with an identified rigorous computer science course with a related industry certification, Bbiology excluded;. - 3 credits in Ssocial Sscience 1 credit in U.S. History (must participate in EOC with results counting for 30% of final grade in course); 1 credit in World History; 1⁄2 credit in Economics with Financial Literacy; 1⁄2 credit in American Government; - 1 credit in Ffine and Pperforming Aarts, Sspeech and Ddebate, or a specified Ppractical Aarts course; - 1 credit in Pphysical Eeducation (includes integration of health) - 8 credits in electives elective courses are selected by the student in order to pursue a complete educational program and to meet eligibility requirements.
+Some students will be required to take certain electives based on assessment scores; - 1 course from the above list must be an online course.
 This can be either a 1⁄2 or 1 credit course.
 The online course requirement may not apply to a student who has an IEP which indicates that an online course would be inappropriate, OR to a student who is enrolled in a Florida high school and has less than 1 academic year remaining; - 24 credits may be earned through equivalent, applied, or integrated or career education courses, including work-related internships; - The student must have a cumulative GPA of 2.0 or higher on a 4.0 scale.